prisma/prisma-examples/node-graphql-auth/README.md

 yarn start
 ```

-The easiest way to explore this deployed service and play with the API generated from the data model is by using the [GraphQL Playground](https://github.com/prisma/graphql-playground).
+Navigate to [http://localhost:4000](http://localhost:4000) in your browser to explore the API of your GraphQL server in a [GraphQL Playground](https://github.com/prisma/graphql-playground).

 ### 5. Explore the API of your GraphQL server